mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 });
 ```

 Ideally, we are probably going to want to animate more than one frame of our animation.
-We can solve this using recursion to repeatedly call our rendering function.
+We can solve this by using recursion to repeatedly call our rendering function.
 We can accomplish this by giving our function a name, which will allow us to refer to it later.
+Change the `requestAnimationFrame` function to look like the lines below.

 ```js
 var counter = 0;